- Make a Donation

 Save the Children is the world's leading child-focused humanitarian organization.
 We have nearly 100 years' experience responding to children and their families during and after crisis.
 We are exceptional among aid agencies because we provide comprehensive emergency preparedness, relief and recovery programs that are specifically designed to meet the unique needs of children and their families.

 We Know How to Help Hunger in Africa

 Don’t let all the potential of Africa’s girls and boys go to waste.
 Just because they were born into hunger and poverty, doesn’t mean they can’t have a bright future.
 Together, we can empower African families to fight hunger and end poverty for this generation and beyond.
 When you donate money to Africa programs that fight hunger, you support our lifesaving work.
 Thank you for your generous support.

 Where We Are Working

-Famine has already been declared in parts of South Sudan.
-Save the Children works to address children's needs in food, nutrition, health and education and seek to protect them from harm.
+Save the Children worked in South Sudan for years prior to its independence.
+We address children's needs in food, nutrition, health and education and seek to protect them from harm.

-We are providing some of the hardest-hit communities at risk of starvation with food, clean water, health and nutrition services and vouchers for families to purchase vital supplies.
+We are providing some of the hardest-hit communities with food, clean water, health and nutrition services and vouchers for families to purchase vital supplies.

 We are screening children for malnutrition, and to date have reached over 19,000 children under age 5 and over 10,000 pregnant women.